Office of Elementary and Secondary Education, Department of Education.

 - You should review and follow the Education Submission Procedures for submitting an application through Grants.gov that are included in the application package for this competition to ensure that you submit your application in a timely manner to the Grants.gov system.
-You can also find the Education Submission Procedures pertaining to Grants.gov under News Start Printed Page 22821and Events on the Department's G5 system home page at www.G5.gov.
-In addition, for specific guidance and procedures for submitting an application through Grants.gov, please refer to the Grants.gov Web site at: www.grants.gov/web/grants/applicants/apply-for-grants.html.
+You also can find the Education Submission Procedures pertaining to Grants.gov under News and Events on the Department's G5 system home page at www.G5.gov.

 - You will not receive additional point value because you submit your application in electronic format, nor will we penalize you if you qualify for an exception to the electronic submission requirement, as described elsewhere in this section, and submit your application in paper format.

-You must submit all documents electronically, including all information you typically provide on the following forms: The Application for Federal Assistance (SF 424), the Department of Education Supplemental Information for SF 424, Budget Information—Non-Construction Programs (ED 524), and all necessary assurances and certifications.
+- You must submit all documents electronically, including all information you typically provide on the following forms: the Application for Federal Assistance (SF 424), the Department of Education Supplemental Information for SF 424, Budget Information—Non-Start Printed Page 14989Construction Programs (ED 524), and all necessary assurances and certifications.

-- You must upload any narrative sections and all other attachments to your application as files in a read-only, flattened Portable Document Format (PDF).
+- You must upload any narrative section and all other attachments to your application as files in a PDF (Portable Document) read-only, non-modifiable format.
 Do not upload an interactive or fillable PDF file.
-If you upload a file type other than a read-only, flattened PDF (e.g., Word, Excel, WordPerfect, etc.) or submit a password-protected file, we will not review that material.
-Please note that this could result in your application not being considered for funding because the material in question—for example, the application narrative—is critical to a meaningful review of your proposal.
-For that reason it is important to allow yourself adequate time to upload all material as PDF files.
-The Department will not convert material from other formats to PDF.
+If you upload a file type other than a read-only, non-modifiable PDF or submit a password-protected file, we will not review that material.
+Additional, detailed information on how to attach files is in the application instructions.

 - We may request that you provide us original signatures on forms at a later date.